Decimal to Binary Converter

 Steps to Convert

 Now that you understand the representation of a base 2 number, you can convert from decimal to binary using successive division by 2.
-Whoa, what’s that mean you’re probably thinking.
+Whoa!
+I bet you’re probably wondering what that means!.

 To use the successive division by two method, divide the decimal number by 2 using long division.
 There should be a remainder of 0 or 1; write that to the side of the division problem.